 How Is Liquid Helium Used in MRI Scanners?

-Now you know the history of MRI and Helium.
-Let’s learn a bit more about the usage of liquid helium in an MRI machine.
+Let us learn about the usage of liquid helium in an MRI machine.

-So, what is the importance of liquid helium in an MRI machine?
+So, what is the importance of liquid helium in MRI machines?

 Are you wondering what superconductivity is?

 It is the physical effect that occurs in different materials when exposed to extremely low temperatures.
 It allows the electrical current to flow through the electrical conductor without generating electrical resistance, which results in zero power losses.